 *this event has been cancelled Four-day Chinese New Year Carnival

 This year, Hong Kong will be treated to a new format for public celebrations.
 In previous years, the signature Chinese New Year parade was a single parade held on the first day of the holiday.
 This year, it’s been given a boost and turned into the Four-day Cathay Pacific International Chinese New Year Carnival.
 The Carnival activities are free and will be held at Art Park in the West Kowloon Cultural District.
 There are three elements to this four-day event – the Chinese New Year parade (happening daily this year), themed photo spots, and a Chinese New Year food market with Michelin-recommended eats.

-International Chinese New Year Night Parade
+*this event has been cancelled Daily Chinese New Year Parade

 Chinese New Year Race Day

 Head over to Sha Tin for an extra special race day as the whole of Hong Kong celebrates the Year of the Rat.
 The most popular race day of them all will provide a full programme of traditional and colourful festivities on-course, including entertainment performances, a lucky draw, and jockeys greeting fans with good luck messages.
 The action is at Sha Tin Racecourse on 27 January.

 The annual flower markets are part of Chinese New Year celebrations.
 Each year, parks and playgrounds across Hong Kong are packed with stallholders.
 They sell orchids, cherry blossoms, daffodils and other festive blooms.
 Use these to decorate your home, it’s one of the key new year customs.
 Key parks are Victoria Park in Causeway Bay and Fa Hui Park in Sham Shui Po.
 The markets are free and open from 8am to midnight, 19 to 21 January and 24 January; 8am to 3am on the following day, 22 – 23 January; Midnight to 8am, 25 January.